 Volunteering has a number of key benefits for your personal and professional development.
 From sports coaching, fundraising, or social media managing, volunteering may offer you more career-enhancing experiences than you think.
 Volunteering opportunities will be offered at various times throughout the year, and will be advertised through the Student Union and the Enterprise through the Curriculum module on LEARN.

 Opportunities with the Students’ Union

 Loughborough University has a long history of delivering the UK’s best student experience, and the opportunities and services offered by the Students' Union play a huge role in delivering this.
 There are a number of different societies, volunteering opportunities, fundraising events and sports clubs you can get involved in through the Student Union.
 Don't be afraid to try something new – having evidence of doing something out of your comfort zone is an excellent conversation starter and is a great way of demonstrating to future employers that you can take risks and embrace change.

 Working as a Student Ambassador

-Recruitment for the Student Ambassador role begins at the start of the academic year; the Student Ambassadors positions for the 2016-17 academic year have already been filled.
+Recruitment for the Student Ambassador role begins at the start of the academic year.